SanaaPost NewsSanaaPost NewsSanaaPost News

 The Nyeri engagement adds another layer to this.
 Kenya’s creative industry has long been accused of being Nairobi-centric, with talent outside the capital largely left to develop without institutional support or visibility.
 A regional hub in Nyeri would not solve that overnight.
 Still, it is a serious first step toward making the Guild’s resources and networks accessible to actors who have never had reason to look to a national body for support.

-Taken together, what KAG did at this year’s KNDFF was less about the festival itself and more about what kind of organisation the Guild is choosing to become.
-Present at the grassroots and invested in the pipeline, and seemingly aware that visibility alone is not enough.
 But goodwill and groundwork only go so far.
 Kenya’s creative industry has seen its fair share of promising starts, initiatives launched with fanfare, partnerships announced with handshakes, and talent celebrated at festivals who are never heard from again.
 The difference this time, if there is one, will not be visible in the photos from Dedan Kimathi University.
 It will show up later, in whether the Nyeri hub actually materialises, in whether the actors awarded at this festival find a professional structure waiting for them when they come looking, in whether the Guild can hold itself together long enough to deliver on what it is promising.

 The work being done is real, yes, but whether it adds up to something lasting is still very much an open question, and one the industry needs to answer before it runs out of people willing to ask it.